in Calabasas, CA

 Cognitive-behavioral therapy (CBT) was developed by Aaron T. Beck in the 1960s.
 CBT intervenes at the level of cognitions, or thoughts, to help people develop more realistic ways of thinking to improve thier mood and behavior.
 Specifically, CBT seeks to correct what are commonly referred to as cognitive distortions.
 There are many different types of cognitive distortions; for example, catastrophizing or thinking the worst case scenario.
-Oftentimes, CBT therapists will have clients keep a thought record to help them catch, check, and change their cognitive distortions, such as the one you can find here.
-There are also many apps now available such as MoodKit, Mood Tools, and Moodnotes to help you do so.
+Oftentimes, CBT therapists will have clients keep a thought record to help them catch, check, and change their cognitive distortions.
+There are many apps now available such as MoodKit, Mood Tools, and Moodnotes to help you do so.

 First of all, it can be very dismissive or invalidating as though "it is all in your head."
 More importantly, it is not so easy to just change your thoughts!
 In fact, there is research that shows that trying to stop or control your thinking is not only ineffective but can actually cause a kind of rebound effect (Abramowitx, Tolin, & Street, 2001; Campbell-Sills, Barlow, Brown, & Hofmn, 2006; Wenzlaff & Wegner, 2000).